xpqz/dyalog-docs/dotnet-interface/docs/writing-asp-net-web-pages/your-first-apl-web-page.md

 This time, because a POST back is loading the page, and because the `Pressme` button caused the POST, ASP.NET executes the function associated with its `onClick` attribute, namely the `APLScript` function `Reverse`.

 When it is called, the argument supplied to Reverse contains two items.
 The first of these is an object that represents the control that generated the `onClick` event; the second is an object that represents the event itself.
-In fact, `Reverse` and its argument are very similar to a standard Dyalog APL callback function.
+In fact, `Reverse` and its argument are very similar to a standard Dyalog callback function.

 ```apl
 ∇Reverse args